 We follow the steps of the Chinese Remainder Theorem:

-Therefore, the unique solution to the given system of congruences modulo is
+Therefore, the unique solution to the given system of congruences modulo N=84 is x≡9(mod84)

 The Chinese Remainder Theorem (CRT) can be used to convert a single congruence, with a large modulus into several simultaneous congruences with smaller moduli